Comprehensive Git Guide for Beginners

 cd repo-name

-9. Updating Feature Branch from Main
+9. Keeping a Feature Branch Updated

 git checkout feature-login